Employment and training

 The Alinytjara Wilurara Landscape Board is committed to increasing Aboriginal employment, training and engagement outcomes within our programs.

-To better engage Aboriginal community members in work on Country in the AW region, the Board:
+To better engage Anangu community members in work on Country in the AW region, the Board:

 - contributes to the economic development of the communities we work in and, whenever possible, uses local resources

 - provides skills development through training and mentoring, where/if capacity is limited

 - supports land management work by overseeing contract-based employment.